Abu Hamza al-Masri: Arrests, charges and imprisonment

 Hamza was arrested in December 1980, during a raid on a Soho strip club, for overstaying his tourist visa, which allowed him to stay in the UK for one month.
 He pleaded guilty to overstay but was allowed to remain in the UK as he was married to a British citizen, Valerie Fleming.

-On 26 August 2004, Hamza was arrested by British police under section 41 of the Terrorism Act 2000, which covers the instigation of acts of terrorism.
+On 26 August 2004, Hamza was arrested under section 41 of the Terrorism Act 2000, which covers the instigation of acts of terrorism.
 Charges against him were dropped on 31 August 2004, but he was kept in jail whilst a US extradition case was developed and British authorities drew up further criminal charges of their own.
-Almost two months later, on 19 October 2004, Hamza was charged with fifteen offences under the provisions of various British statutes, including encouraging the killing of non-Muslims, and intent to stir up racial hatred.
+Almost two months later, on 19 October 2004, Hamza was charged with fifteen offences under the provisions of various statutes, including encouraging the killing of non-Muslims, and intent to stir up racial hatred.
 The trial commenced on 5 July 2005, but was adjourned, and not resumed until 9 January 2006.
 On 7 February 2006, he was found guilty on eleven charges and not guilty on four: